 The more you can take the listener out of the world of the old track and into yours, the more yours will stand out.
 This can be done with any musical choices you see fit, and your ability to do this is only limited by your imagination.

 Only use the vocal and create everything else

 One option is to use only the vocal and create an otherwise entirely new track.
 As mentioned before, the vocal is the most characteristic element of most songs, so a remix built around the vocal will both reference the original and give you the most room to express yourself.

 Another way to set your remix apart is to use elements from the original in new ways or a new context.
 In this scenario, the way you frame the original elements is your artistic expression.
 For example, a support instrument from the original track can be repurposed to have a more prominent role.

 Check out Oliver Heldens’ remix of “Attention” by Charlie Puth.
 The tempo is sped up, but Oliver Heldens keeps the clean electric guitar from the original.
 With the claps and low synth added, the guitar serves a new role here.

 This is definitely an interesting option for remix contests, in which you’ll have to break through the thick layer of entries in which remixers kept things mostly the same.
-Setting your remix clearly apart from the others can help you have a better shot at winning and reaping the rewards.
+Setting your remix clearly apart from the rest can help you have a better shot at standing out, winning, and reaping the rewards ($$$).

-Whether you’re tasked to do an official remix, you’re entering a remix contest, or you’re just learning how to remix a song to work on your skills, remixes are a quick and “easy” way to continue developing as a producer.
+Whether you’re tasked to do an official remix, you’re entering a remix contest, or you’re just learning how to remix a song to work on your skills, remixes are a quick and—relatively—easy way to continue developing as a producer.

-With all of these points in mind, you should be on your way to making remixes in no time.
-They’re simple to start thanks to all the work that’s already been done, simple to complete if you approach them in an intentional manner, and the numerous opportunities to learn and grow make them worth any producer’s time and energy.
+With all of these points in mind, you should easily be on your way to making remixes in no time.
+They’re simple to start thanks to all the work that’s already been done by the original artist, and simple to complete if you approach them intentionally.
+Plus the numerous opportunities remixes present for learning and growth make them worth any producer’s time and energy.